robblovell/telescope-hiltner-2.4m/README.md

 Note that all the placement of windows and any other program will also start, so make sure a minimum set of programs are running.
 Make sure Hiltner.exe is running when you shutdown so that the next time the computer boots, it will run.

+If you need to rebuild the code, you will need to remove the "PROGRAMS" line from the autoexec.bat and reboot so that you can write the hiltner.exe file.